workflowr/workflowr/README.md

 > research code the workflowr way [version 1; peer review: awaiting peer review].
 > F1000Research 2019, 8:1749 (https://doi.org/10.12688/f1000research.20843.1)

-To obtain a BibTex entry, please run `citation("workflowr")`.
+To obtain a BibTeX entry, please run `citation("workflowr")`.
 Note that F1000Research publishes not only the original version but also any revisions.
 To check for the latest version, please go to the paper's [URL][workflowr-paper].